-Key Updates and Enhancements to Healthcare.gov for the 2020 Open Enrollment
+Key Updates and Enhancements to Healthcare.gov for the 2021 Open Enrollment Period

 The safety and security of consumer information is our number one priority.
 Enhanced direct enrollment partners are required to undergo rigorous audits to ensure compliance with strict privacy and security controls prior to being certified to use this new platform.
 CMS continuously monitors each partner to ensure they remain in compliance with CMS requirements.

-For more information please see the Enhanced Direct Enrollment Pathway for Health Insurance Exchange Coverage fact sheet.
+For more information, please see Enhanced Direct Enrollment Approved Partners.

 Consumer Tools and Support